William R. Royal: Amateur archeologist

-For the next twelve years, Royal attempted to convince qualified archeologists to examine his finds.
+For the next twelve years, Royal attempted to convince qualified archeologists to examine his finds by repeatedly diving in both Little Salt Spring and Warm Mineral Springs and bringing up artifacts and over 30 human remains.
 From 1960 to 1965 he worked as an Air Force contractor in Texas and New Mexico, retiring from the Air Force Reserve in 1965.
 In 1970 Royal moved back to Florida and began diving at Warm Mineral Springs seven days a week, searching for material that would convince scientists to investigate the site.
 In 1971, Carl J. Clausen, Florida's State Underwater Archeologist, spearheaded an investigation of Little Salt Spring.
-Clausen believed that the Warm Mineral Springs site had been significantly disturbed by Royal, rendering it useless for archeology.
+Clausen found that Warm Mineral Springs had been significantly disturbed by Royal, destroying much of the original context for archaeology.
+Still, Clausen's test excavation uncovered the human remains of a six year old child.
 The 1971-1972 exploration of Little Salt Spring, in which Sheck Exley participated, included a full-scale archeological excavation.

 On March 18, 1972, Royal suffered decompression sickness after becoming trapped in the cave at the bottom of Warm Mineral Springs.
 Royal recovered after recompression treatment at the Naval Ordnance Laboratory in Fort Lauderdale, Florida, but suffered dysbaric osteonecrosis as a result of the accident, necessitating the placement of a platinum cap on the ball of his right femur.

 In 1972 Wilburn Cockrell succeeded Clausen as Florida State Underwater Archeologist.
-After a diving excursion with a group which included Royal, Cockrell became more enthusiastic about the Warm Mineral Springs site despite Clausen's prior misgivings.
-Cockrell dived with Royal at Warm Mineral Springs, where Royal showed him a human jawbone he had found pinned underneath a heavy rock.
-In 1973 Cockrell excavated other human bones and a spear-thrower hook at the same location, which may be the oldest known intentional burial site in North America.
+After a diving excursion with a group which included Royal, Cockrell became more enthusiastic about the Warm Mineral Springs site despite the significant damage done by Royal's actions.
+Cockrell dived with Royal at Warm Mineral Springs, where Royal showed him a human jawbone he had found.
+Much of the credit for the finds at Warm Mineral Springs were attributed to Cockrell by the media at large due to his professional status.
+This, in addition to Cockrell preventing Royal from continuing to dive at Warm Mineral Springs, created bad blood between the two.
+In 1973 Cockrell began official excavations at Warm Mineral Springs, discovering many prehistoric artifacts, including human remains and a nearly complete human burial interred with a spear-thrower hook at the same location, which may be the oldest known intentional burial site in North America.
 The jawbone and the skull to which it belonged were carbon-dated to over 10,000 years old.
+These official excavations continued until the late 1990's, with a brief gap between 1977 and 1984 due to lack of funding.